What is a WiFi Booster and How Does it Improve Signal?

 Do WiFi Boosters Increase Internet Speed?

-The internet speed you receive from your internet service provider (ISP) is the bottleneck, a WiFi booster will not increase your internet speed.
+So, do WiFI boosters increase internet speed?
+Not exactly.
+The internet speed you receive from your internet service provider (ISP) is the bottleneck — a WiFi booster will not increase your internet speed.

-However, WiFi boosters use powerful amplifiers and antennas to boost and broadcast the signal in a very efficient manner.
-As a result, it appears as if they improve your internet speed.
+However, that doesn't mean that they will not have an influence on your home's internet connection.
+WiFi boosters use powerful amplifiers and antennas to boost and broadcast the signal in a more efficient manner.
+As a result, it appears as if they have improved your internet speed.

-For example, let say you purchased a WiFi booster on Amazon that supports up to 750 Mbps, but your internet plan only provides you with a max of 300 Mbps under perfect conditions.
-The WiFi booster will not magically increase the internet speed from 300 Mbps to 750 Mbps, it only works with what's available.
-The booster will take the existing signal and facilitate a stronger signal, which will allow the connected devices to experience faster WiFi speeds.
+For example, let's say you purchased a WiFi booster on Amazon that supports up to 750 Mbps, but your internet plan only provides you with a max of 300 Mbps under perfect conditions.
+The WiFi booster will not magically increase the internet speed from 300 Mbps to 750 Mbps — it only works with what's available.
+Instead, the booster will take the existing signal and facilitate a stronger signal, which will allow the connected devices to experience faster WiFi speeds.

 Are WiFi Boosters Secure?